-We can see that since the 2008 GFC house prices were rising until 2017 in the 2 hottest Australian markets of Sydney and Melbourne.
+We can see that since the 2008 GFC house prices were rising until 2018 in the 2 hottest Australian markets of Sydney and Melbourne.
 Then prices declined until September 2019, at which point the growth resumed.
-Perth began declining in 2014, with other capital city markets showing moderate gains compared to MEL and SYD in this time-period.
-Interestingly Hobart prices continued to grow when prices in Sydney and Melbourne were declining.
+Perth began declining in 2015, with other capital city markets showing moderate gains compared to MEL and SYD in this time-period.

 In this article we will explore whether this metric is a reliable indicator to perform data-driven market research when assessing suburbs for investment opportunities.
 Before we deep dive into data exploration, let’s first define Median Price.

-For example, if 10 properties sell in the 500,000$-600,000$ range and the 11th property sells for 3,000,0000$ it will skew the Average Price towards the higher end property.
-Whereas in reality majority of sales are on the lower-end of the price spectrum.
+For example, if 10 properties sell in the 500,000$-600,000$ range and the 11th property sells for 3,000,000$ it will skew the Average Price towards the higher end property.
+Whereas in reality majority of sales are on the lower end of the price spectrum.

 The formula gives us the typical value representation of the relevant capital city property market.
 The capital city Median Price chart shows us a clear trend and change points.
 There is no ambiguity as to how the prices evolved over time.
 It is also clear what their current values are (assuming we are at the end of 2019 when the chart data cuts off).